MFA Types Compared: TOTP, Push, SMS, Hardware Keys, and More

 - Secret storage risks

-SMS & Phone Calls
+SMS and Phone Calls

 Use Sparingly